elisacaffrey/MiFoDB/docs/source/quick_start.rst

 Quick Start
 ===================
 This workflow will walk you through the steps needed to go from getting your data back from a sequencing facility to having a profiled list of genomes with the mapped relative abundances.
+As an example, we can use reads from a sample of pikliz, a Haitian ferment with cabbage, carrots, bell peppers and Scotch bonnet peppers, produced in Montana, USA.

 Pre-processing
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++